Companions in Mission: Exploring LMU’s Ignatian, Catholic Roots

 Librarians are encouraged to pursue professional development and service.
 Hazlitt, for instance, has served on the faculty senate.
 However, when she received an invitation in 2015 to participate with Companions in Mission—a yearlong program for mid-level faculty and professional staff that enables them to explore LMU’s Ignatian heritage and its broader Catholic identity—she realized that, despite the length of her career at the university, these were aspects of LMU that she hadn’t spent much time considering.
 “I was a little embarrassed that it took me 10 years to explore the university’s distinctive mission,” she says, adding that she was excited to pursue this unique opportunity.

 Sponsored by the Mission and Ministry office, Companions in Mission recruits new cohorts each spring.
 Over the summer participants read A Jesuit Guide to (Almost) Everything by Jim Martin, S.J.
-The program formally launches in the fall with a half-day, on-campus retreat and in February includes a weekend silent retreat at the Mary and Joseph Retreat Center in Rancho Palos Verdes.
-There are also luncheon presentations on spirituality, pedagogy and Ignatian history; a service component in the spring that might find participants preparing and serving a meal at the Downtown Women’s Center or traveling to Tijuana to work side-by-side with students on one of Campus Ministry’s De Colores weekend immersion trips; and finally small-group activities that allow participants to process their experience as Companions in Mission and integrate in their personal and professional lives what they have learned.
+The program formally launched in the fall with a half-day, on-campus retreat and in February included a weekend silent retreat at the Mary and Joseph Retreat Center in Rancho Palos Verdes.
+There were also luncheon presentations on spirituality, pedagogy and Ignatian history; a service component in the spring that might find participants preparing and serving a meal at the Downtown Women’s Center or traveling to Tijuana to work side-by-side with students on one of Campus Ministry’s De Colores weekend immersion trips; and finally small-group activities that allow participants to process their experience as Companions in Mission and integrate in their personal and professional lives what they have learned.

 For Hazlitt, one of the takeaways has been a concerted effort to integrate personal reflection into her busy life.
 “I’m not always successful at fitting it into my workday,” she says.
 “But even doing it just weekly has grounded me.”